Preview episode of the upcoming book River Shows, Jazz, Blues and Country Music, by Matt Chaney

 Generations of entertainers worked the northern delta, common flatland of Missouri, Arkansas, Illinois, Kentucky and Tennessee.
 American music styles and players blended here as water, the heartland intersection of rivers, rails and roads.
-“Country western” and gospel artists generally flowed back and forth between Nashville and the Southwest.
+“Country western” and gospel artists flowed back and forth between Nashville and the Southwest.
 Blues and jazz players moved up and down the Mississippi and railways, catching the Illinois Central Railroad for Chicago, “The IC.”
-Bluesmen strolled roads and railroad tracks, playing and passing the hat, old style.
-They jumped trains at Clarksdale, Helena, Memphis and Cairo for Chicago.
+Packs of bluesmen strolled highways and byways, jumping trains at Clarksdale, Helena, Memphis and Cairo.

-Rockabilly, spawn of all types of delta music, was performed live in bars and halls well before disc releases by Sun Records in 1954, according to a host of musicians black and white.
+Rockabilly was spawn of delta music, all of it, and performed live in bars and halls well before disc releases by Sun Records in 1954, according to a host of musicians black and white.

 “We were doing what they called rock ’n’ roll,” said A.C.
 Reed, bluesman reared in southeast Missouri.
-Reed was born Aaron Corthen at Wardell, son of sharecroppers and grandson of slaves.
+Reed was born Aaron Corthen at Wardell, a son of sharecroppers and grandson of slaves.
 A horn player, he came up focused on jazz but switched to blues when swing bands declined in popularity.
-In the 1940s and ’50s Reed starred as blues saxophonist and singer for hot groups of Chicago.
+Reed starred as saxophonist and singer for Chicago bands of the 1940s and ’50s.
 “We were all playing the same thing—Little Richard, Fats domino.
 They called it [rhythm and blues] back then, but when Elvis Presley came along singing black music, they decided to call it rock ’n’ roll.”

 Carl Perkins had similar impressions, growing up a musician near A.C.
 Reed but on opposite side of the Mississippi.
-The Perkins family share-cropped at Tiptonville, Tenn., delta landing town bounded by the river and Reelfoot Lake, watery expanse formed by earthquakes.
-Carl, his siblings and parents were whites on plantations.
+The Perkins family share-cropped at Tiptonville, Tenn., a landing town bounded by the river and Reelfoot Lake, watery expanse formed by earthquakes.
+Carl, his siblings and parents were sometimes the only whites on a plantation.

-Presley discussed roots of rock during a 1958 presser at an Army base.
+Elvis Presley commented on roots of rock in 1958, as he entered the Army.
 “Rock ’n’ roll has been around for many years,” Elvis said.
 “It used to be called rhythm and blues, and as far back as I can remember it’s been very big, although in the last five years it’s gotten much bigger.”

-White rockabillies at Sun Records, mid-’50s, included Presley, Scotty Moore, Bill Black, Charlie Feathers, the Perkins brothers, Johnny Cash, Roy Orbison, Narvel Felts, Malcolm Yelvington, Hayden Thompson, Jerry Lee Lewis, Warren Smith, Eddie Bond, Charlie Rich, and Harold Jenkins, who switched his name to “Conway Twitty.”
+Rockabillies at Sun Records of the mid-’50s included Presley, Scotty Moore, Bill Black, Charlie Feathers, the Perkins brothers, Johnny Cash, Roy Orbison, Narvel Felts, Malcolm Yelvington, Hayden Thompson, Jerry Lee Lewis, Warren Smith, Eddie Bond, Charlie Rich, and Harold Jenkins, who switched his name to “Conway Twitty.”

 Presley, Moore and Black recorded at Sun Records on July 5, 1954, laying a cover of That’s All Right Mama by bluesman Arthur Crudup.
 Studio owner Sam Phillips made an acetate dub for WHBQ radio in Memphis, and stations relayed the rockabilly hit, exciting youths of the Mississippi Valley.
 Radio audiences latched on at Blytheville, Ark., Kennett, Mo., Jackson, Tenn., more delta locations, and the initial press of 45-rpm records sold in weeks.
 Phillips distributed thousands regionally, unloading plastic discs from his car, and rushed back to print more in Memphis.